 To choose the best faucet, you need to have an understanding of its inner workings.
 The faucet’s material of construction and its valve or cartridge type is a true sign of quality.

-- Metal alloys: When you see “metal construction” on a package, it may not be as good as it sounds: this usually refers to something called Zamak (or Zamac), which is a zinc, copper, A low-grade alloy of magnesium and aluminum.
+• Metal alloys: When you see “metal construction” on a package, it may not be as good as it sounds: this usually refers to something called Zamak (or Zamac), which is a zinc, copper, A low-grade alloy of magnesium and aluminum.
 Often chromed or brass-plated, these zinc-alloy faucets are an upgrade from plastic faucets, but should only be considered for the tightest of budgets.
 Get ready to replace those faucets ASAP.

-- Plastic: Plastic faucets should be avoided.
+• Plastic: Plastic faucets should be avoided.
 Not only are they cheap, but they’re often “cheap” – expect plastic faucets to have a shorter lifespan than other options, especially in hard water areas where the internal components degrade much faster.
 The only exception is the newer PEX-based faucets, which utilize the internal PEX waterways to completely eliminate the threat of lead (lead can still be legal at up to 0.25% by weight).
 These PEX faucets usually have a metal body, which is usually better than regular zinc alloy faucets.

-- Brass: Still the standard, still (usually) the best.
+• Brass: Still the standard, still (usually) the best.
 An alloy of copper and zinc, solid brass faucets have a solid reputation for quality and durability.
 Don’t confuse them with brass-plated faucets, which hide inferior alloys underneath.
 Although a solid brass faucet costs more than the options above, it is a better and longer-lasting investment.

-- Stainless Steel: The only truly lead-free option besides plastic, stainless steel is also highly resistant to corrosion.
+• Stainless Steel: The only truly lead-free option besides plastic, stainless steel is also highly resistant to corrosion.
 Robust, high-quality stainless steel faucets complement the finest solid brass models.
 Make sure you only focus on Type 304 stainless steel, which is a higher quality steel that contains more chromium and nickel than other types of steel.

-- Standard cartridges are mostly made of brass or plastic (often both).
+• Standard cartridges are mostly made of brass or plastic (often both).
 They seal tightly within the faucet body or its handle; the flow and/or mixing of hot/cold water is controlled by the opening or closing of different spaces within the cartridge depending on the position of the handle.
-It’s true that the best faucets won’t use this basic element, but these are still huge improvements over compression and ball faucets.
+It’s true that the best faucets won’t use this basic element.
+But these are still huge improvements over compression and ball faucets.

-- Ceramic disc cartridges use ceramic discs that move against each other to control temperature and flow (almost all faucets that use them are single handles).
+• Ceramic disc cartridges use ceramic discs that move against each other to control temperature and flow (almost all faucets that use them are single handles).
 In addition to their exceptional durability (many ceramic cartridges are backed by a lifetime warranty) and superior performance, ceramic disc faucets have the added benefit of being surprisingly easy to operate: just a gentle quarter turn opens them.

-6. Handle and Function
+5. Handle and function

 The following are handle and function.